andreamari/polyquantum_test/ABOUT.md

  - Polymath is about mathematical research.
 Polyquantum is about quantum research.
  - Polymath is structured as a [blog](https://polymathprojects.org/).
 Polyquantum is structured as a GitHub repository.
  - Timothy Gowers and Terence Tao are both [Fields medalists](https://en.wikipedia.org/wiki/Fields_Medal).
 I'm not.

+The approach of Polyquantum is also clearly inspired by the methodologies and the tools of [open-source software](https://en.wikipedia.org/wiki/Open-source_software).
+Indeed, both GitHub and the underlying distributed version control system [Git] are state-of-the-art tools routinely used for open-source software develpment.
+The goal of Polyquantum is to apply the same methodologies and the same powerful tools that emerged in the field of open-source software into a different field: scientific research.